 Frequency: 5–6 days per week

 Exercises can include endurance activities, strength training for proximal upper and lower extremity muscles, and diaphragmatic breathing exercises.
 Supervised endurance activities of walking or treadmill walking and stationary bicycling are appropriate for beginning the exercise program.
 Exercise intensity is best assessed by the client's perceived exertion levels and by ratings of dyspnea.
 For strength training, use a circuit of free weights and pulley exercises at low intensities, with 12 to 20 repetitions for up to 30 minutes.
-Diaphragmatic breathing training can be performed in supine and sitting positions with an emphasis on rib cage expansion and controlled expirations with pursed lip breathing.2 Clients can be seen one to two times per week ...
+Diaphragmatic breathing training can be performed in supine and sitting positions with an emphasis on rib cage expansion and controlled expirations with pursed lip breathing.2 Clients can be ...